 The two differ more when it comes to text-to-speech.
 Pocket can read articles aloud as long as you're at least connected to the internet when you start reading an article.
 If you lose internet, you can finish listening to an article, but you'll need to reconnect for each new article.
 Pocket uses its own text-to-speech engine across platforms, so the voice will sound the same everywhere.
-In our experience, it sounded very natural.
-You can adjust the playback speed up to 4x normal speed, or down to 0.8x speed, in 0.1 increments to perfectly match your listening speed.
-You can start listening to your entire feed of articles in a playlist, a feature which Instapaper charges for.
+In my experience, it sounded very natural.
+You can adjust the playback speed up to an incomprehensible 4x normal speed, or down to 0.8x speed, in 0.1 increments to perfectly match your listening speed.
+You can start listening to your entire feed of articles in a playlist, a feature that Instapaper charges for.
 All of Pocket's reading features are included for free.

 Instapaper also offers text-to-speech but with some more limitations.
 It uses whatever text-to-speech engine is available on the platform you're using.
 On iOS, for example, the engine reads one word at a time in a robotic tone, which doesn't flow very very well.
 Android sounds a little better, but neither is quite as natural as Pocket's text-to-speech.
 If you change platforms frequently, your listening experience will be inconsistent.
 You can turn playback speed up to 2x normal speed without paying, but Premium users can go up to 3x.
 The difference between 2x and 3x starts to push the bounds of what a person can reasonably process, so most free users should still be satisfied.